Frank Anthony

-Frank Anthony (25 September 1908 – 3 December 1993) was a leader of the Anglo-Indian community in India, and was until his death their nominated representative in the Parliament of India except 6th and 9th Lok Sabha.
+Frank Anthony (25 September 1908 – 3 December 1993) was a leader of the Anglo-Indian and Christian community in India, and was until his death the Anglo-Indian nominated representative in the Parliament of India except during the 6th and 9th Lok Sabha.
 He served as the president of the All India Anglo-Indian Association.

+Frank Anthony was a part of the constituent assembly that wrote the Constitution of India.
+He was deeply opposed to the partition of India.

+Anthony was known for championing Christian education.
 He was also the founder of the Council for the Indian School Certificate Examinations (CISCE) which operates the ICSE board of Education in India.

 Early life and education

-Anthony was born in Jubbulpore (now "Jabalpur") on 25 September 1908.
-He studied at Nagpur University, and Inner Temple in London and became Bar-at-law.
+Anthony was born in Jubbulpore (now called Jabalpur) on 25 September 1908.
+Anthony was educated at Christ Church High School and Robertson College in Jabalpur.
+He studied at Nagpur University, and Inner Temple in London and became a barrister.
+Louis D'Silva and M. Ezra Sargunam stated that "Frank Anthony had a brilliant academic career" and he was the winner of the Viceroy's All-India Gold Medal for English.

 Role in Constituent Assembly

 In 1942–46, he was a member of the Central Legislative Assembly, and later a member of the Constituent Assembly of India during 1946–50 and represented the Anglo-Indian community in assembly.
-He was also temporary vice president of Constituent Assembly & he was a part of the Advisory Committee and Sub-committee on Minorities.
+He was also temporary vice president of Constituent Assembly and was a part of the Advisory Committee and Sub-committee on Minorities.